alexjlockwood/AndroidDesignPatterns/_posts/2018-03-05-introducing-kyrie-animated-vector-drawables.md

   PathData pathData =
       PathData.parse(TextUtils.join(" ", Collections.nCopies(polygon.laps, polygon.pathData)));
   Animation<PointF, PointF> pathMotion =
-      Animation.ofPathMotion(PathData.toPath(pathData))
-          .repeatCount(Animation.INFINITE)
-          .duration(7500);
+      Animation.ofPathMotion(PathData.toPath(pathData)).duration(7500);
   builder.child(
       CircleNode.builder()
           .fillColor(Color.BLACK)
           .radius(8)
           .centerX(pathMotion.transform(p -> p.x))
           .centerY(pathMotion.transform(p -> p.y)));
 }
 ```

 The left half of **Figure 3** shows the resulting animation.
-Note that `Animation#ofPathMotion` returns an `Animation` object that computes `PointF` objects, where each `PointF` object represents a location along a path as the animation progresses.
-In order to animate each black circle's location along its corresponding polygon path, we use the `Animation#transform()` method to assign the x/y coordinates of these points to the `CircleNode`'s `centerX` and `centerY` properties respectively.
+Note that `Animation#ofPathMotion` returns an `Animation` that computes `PointF` objects, where each point represents a location along the specified path as the animation progresses.
+In order to animate each black circle's location along this path, we use the [`Animation#transform`][kyrie-animation#transform] method to transform the points into streams of x/y coordinates that can be consumed by the `CircleNode`'s `centerX` and `centerY` properties respectively.

 <div class="figure-container">
     <div class="figure-parent">